voidspace/voidspace.github.io/advanced-python.md

     * currying and partial applications
     * closures

-9. A Data Science Overview
+10. A Data Science Overview

     A brief overview of working with Numpy, Pandas, OpenPyXl, MatplotLib, and so on.

-10. NETWORKING:
+11. NETWORKING:

     The requests library, the HTTP request response cycle, accesssing APIs, Stream Sockets, Datagrams and more.

-11. WEB DEVELOPMENT
+12. WEB DEVELOPMENT

     A full introduction to modern web development with the Flask web development framework including URL routing, view functions, security considerations, web forms and database integration with the SQLAlchemy ORM.
+How to write and create simple cross-team tools delivered across private networks following modern best practises.

-12. THREADS AND CONCURRENCY
+13. THREADS AND CONCURRENCY

     Threading and Multiprocessing libraries and the dreaded GIL.
 Why it matters and when it doesn't matter, including how to avoid it with custom C/C++ extensions.